A short answer up front

 │ Layer 5: per-tool audit log │

-Layers 1 and 2 are the cheap ones, and they remove most of the realistic attack surface for individual contributors.
-Stop putting secrets in files; stop putting secrets in the parent shell's environment.
-If .env does not exist, fs.readFileSync('.env') returns ENOENT no matter how malicious the caller.
+Layers 1 and 2 are cheap.
+They cut most of the real attack surface for one developer.
+Stop putting secrets in files.
+Stop exporting them in the parent shell.
+If .env doesn't exist, fs.readFileSync('.env') returns ENOENT no matter who called it.

 Where tene fits — runtime injection, not file storage

-tene exists for exactly this layer.
-The vault is encrypted on disk (XChaCha20-Poly1305, details here); the master key lives in your OS keychain.
-Secrets become environment variables only at the moment a specific child process starts, and only for that process.
+tene was built for this layer.
+The vault is encrypted on disk with XChaCha20-Poly1305 (details here).
+The master key lives in your OS keychain.
+Secrets become environment variables only when a specific child process starts, and only for that one process.

 # Old (vulnerable): secrets in .env, MCP servers can read the file